Cost of this service is covered by DISA with no charge to the end user.

 - Anywhere – refers to the ability of end-users to access the GCSS-J capabilities from any geographic location, where they have connectivity to the appropriate network.

 The GCSS-J system is designed for both SIPRNet and NIPRNet environments, with different SSO and data source connections.
-The GCSS-J NIPRNet suites have many of the capabilities from the GCSS-J SIPRNet suites, and are connected to only data sources that have unclassified data.
-A SIPRNet user needs to have a Public Key Infrastructure (PKI) hard tokens while a NIPRNet user needs to have Common Access Card (CAC).
+The GCSS-J NIPRNet suites have many of the capabilities of the GCSS-J SIPRNet suites, and are connected to only data sources that have unclassified data.
+A SIPRNet user needs to have a Public Key Infrastructure (PKI) hard token while a NIPRNet user needs to have Common Access Card (CAC).
 PKI or CAC is needed before a user can request a GCSS-J Account.
 To learn more details on GCSS-J SIPRNet/NIPRNet environment, please contact us at firstname.lastname@example.org.

 Tools and Joint Capability Areas based on authoritative data sources.